-After mailing out dime bags to Canadian members of Parliament earlier this year, British Columbia weed activist and former New Democratic Party candidate Dana Larsen is expanding his pot giveaway to tokers from coast to coast.
+After mailing out dime bags to Canadian MPs earlier this year, BC weed activist and former NDP candidate Dana Larsen is expanding his pot giveaway to tokers from coast to coast.

 "It is civil disobedience against the unjust pot prohibition laws that has gotten us to the verge of legalization," Larsen wrote in an announcement.
 "Let us finally bring our plants out of the closet and into the fresh air where they belong."

 Larsen invites would-be weed growers to visit a new website and fill out a quick form.
-From there, he'll personally mail ten or 100 seeds to anyone who pledges to grow "openly and freely, preferably on your own property."
+From there he'll personally mail 10 or 100 seeds to anyone who pledges to grow "openly and freely, preferably on your own property."